tpm2-software/tpm2-tools/man/tpm2_getcap.1.md

 - **handles-saved-session**:
   Display handles about saved sessions.

+- **pcrhandles-with-auth**:
+  Display PCR handles that are in the authorization set.

 - **vendor[:num]**:
   Displays the vendor properties as a hex buffer output.
 The string "vendor" can be suffixed with a colon followed by a number as understood by strtoul(3)